 If a Student declares she cannot bear "Hamlet" or The Industrial Revolution, your relationship should be sturdy enough that a request for a reasoned argument from the Student to be made for dislike of the poet, wholesale, and a specific period or aspect of History; both of which are frequently on the Irish Curriculum for Honours Leaving Certificate English and History.

 "I just don't like it" is clearly not a reasoned argument, and if the Student says she needs to come back the following week with her prepared answers, that should be encouraged, and suggested if not forthcoming.
 The tutor should also ask for a use of quotes from the texts to support the Student's answers.
 This exercise will apply to this specific piece of work, but is also a continuation of on-going honing of skills for use in answering exam questions, and developing a critical facility.

-The habit of quoting from texts, or using examples of the behaviour of characters in History, short stories, documentaries or films, should become second nature.
+The habit of quoting from texts, or using examples of the behaviour of characters in dramas, short stories, novels or films, should become second nature.
 A student should get into the habit of reading, listening, or watching with a pen in hand, ready to make note of an observation which she believes shall prove useful in future written work.

 RESILIENCE IN STUDENTS

 Just as no-one really knows what goes on in another couple's marriage, no tutor truly knows the influences, obstacles, and adversities a Student may face in everyday life.
 Resilient students and young people are those who are able to adapt positively to a situation, despite past or present negative experiences.
 This is not learnt on one's own, one needs help, support, and constant affirmation.

 If young people receive support and encouragement to keep trying until they master a task, from family, their peer group, and people they admire, they are much more likely to stick to a task and see it to conclusion.
 Not everyone has that level of support.